 A few examples of certifications to look out for when shopping:

 Often, different types of yarns are blended together.
 Make sure, all of the materials are organic and eco-friendly.
-Don’t buy clothes blended with synthetic fibers because if that’s the case, at the end of their life, it will end up in landfill.
+Don’t buy clothes blended with synthetic fibers because if that’s the case, at the end of their life, they will end up in landfill.
 A company might claim they use organic cotton but check what other materials are in their clothes as well!

 Organic Cotton Vs Recycled Cotton